Skip to Content

 Are the Holland America Drink Packages Worth Buying?

 So you’re planning a HAL cruise?
-Then you’ll want to know about Holland America’s beverage packages.
+Then you’ll want the scoop on Holland America’s beverage packages.

-We’ve previously written about other cruise drink costs and packages – like Viking Cruises’ bar menu, the drink packages on Windstar and the cost of drinks on Star Clippers.
+We’ve covered cruise drink costs before – like Viking Cruises’ bar menu, Windstar’s drink packages and Star Clippers’ drink prices.

 Bottles of liquor lined up in the Grand Dutch Café on the Rotterdam cruise ship